9 Real Estate Business Models To Consider with Rising Interest Rates or When Inventories Are Low

 It’s often said that more millionaires are made through real estate than any other type of business.
 But what real estate business models do they use?

-Questions are often raised about whether you should become a wholesaler, a flipper, an agent or broker, or even a hybrid agent/investor.
+Questions often raise about whether you should become a wholesaler, a flipper, an agent or broker, or even a hybrid agent/investor.
+As the real estate market changes and fluctuates (like it has in recent years), how do you make sure you choose the right investment specialty?

-Even in low inventory / high-value markets, one thing is sure: people will always buy or sell houses.
+But one thing’s for sure: People will always buy or sell houses.

-And people who put their money into real estate — buying assets rather than liabilities — ensure a lucrative future for themselves and their families.
+And investors who put their money into real estate — buying assets rather than liabilities — can create a lucrative future for themselves and their families.

 So the question is, how should you get into real estate?

-Here are nine real estate business models to consider.
-Prepare yourself for low inventory and changing interest rates.
+Here are nine popular real estate business models to consider.

 The Diversity of Real Estate Business Models